 However, as a professional home inspector based in Halifax and having grown up on the Dartmouth side of Halifax Harbour, I see a lot of misconceptions about homes in our community.
 The overwhelming majority of professional home inspectors in the world are in either Canada or the United States and this is not a coincidence.
 North America is certainly an economically strong region but there is a common misconception that homes are virtually maintenance free.
 This is FAR from the truth, and I have never inspected a home that did not have at least one issue (yes, even brand-new homes).
 Homes in North America are NOT Built Like Tanks There is a commonly held belief that houses in Canada are well built using strict building codes.
 This is only partial correct: while major structural issues (such as catastrophic collapse due to high winds) are extremely rare, modern homes are often built as cheaply as legally possible.
 This means that engineered components that while affordable, need to be properly installed to be effective and have limited lifespan that can be greatly reduced under certain conditions (like moisture penetration), such as roof and wall components.
 Unfortunately, on many building sites these can be installed by subcontractors not as familiar with proper installation techniques.
 We Have Mild Winters (and That’s a Bad Thing) While compared to the world at large we have brutally cold winters, looking at just Nova Scotia we typically have warmer winters than the rest of Canada.
 This means we usually get 8-10 mini winters with rain and warmer temperatures in the middle.
 As a homeowner I appreciate the snow being cleared but as a home inspector this is a challenge to work around.
 One consequence of our weather is that the frequent freeze/thaw cycles can cause significant destruction to homes through the expansion of water as it cools.
 Once water gets into building cracks, it can quickly cause further damage.
 This is one reason with Stucco-cladded homes are so rare in our province.
 Homes are Usually Built as Single-Family (3-4 people) Homes Until recently, it was considered unusual in North America to share a home with another generation or family.
 Once children reached their 20s, it was commonly expected that they would move out on their own.
 Today, it is very common to see 6 or more adults living under a single roof.
 While this is a great way of sharing resources, this is a concern to home inspectors.
 Put simply, modern homes need to be carefully balanced: HVAC, plumbing and electrical systems that work great in a 2-person household can experience significant issues in an 8+ person household and can experience major problems that never existed before.
 Beware the Flipped House I have seen many newcomers buying flipped (homes bought, renovated, and quickly resold) houses that I can see have major structural issues.
 While not all flipped houses are bad, I have seen far too many recent new arrivals pay a premium for homes that still have major and very expensive issues, such as electrical and plumbing problems.
 Home inspectors as a rule have an overall negative view of flipped homes as many are renovated as cheaply and quickly as possible.
 Remember, a home inspector is trained and experienced in telling the difference between a cheap cosmetic flip and a high-quality renovation.
 There is no question that houses are not nearly as plentiful as they should be, but you should still get all the information about your new home before making that financial commitment as it could cost you a lot more in the long run.
 At this time of this writing in the fall of 2022, housing prices are beginning to fall in Halifax.
 That is of course good news but the simple fact is that, when factoring in higher interest rates, housing remains unaffordable for far too many people in Nova Scotia.
 Rightfully, some people are looking for alternatives to the sky-high cost of housing and one such up-and-coming trend is that of shipping container homes.
 Sounds like a great way to build a home at a great price, right?
 Not so fast!
 It certainly sounds appealing: a disused shipping container can be purchased for only a few thousand dollars and is constructed mainly of solid steel.
 They have literally been around the world multiple times in all weather conditions and are built to last.
 This however does not mean they necessarily translate to a solution to the housing crisis.
 What’s Wrong with Shipping Container Homes?

 The biggest issue is that they are small.
 They are a decent height for those not over 6’6” (like almost everyone but me) at 8.5 feet and are plenty long (usually 40 feet) but are a mere 8 feet in length.
 That doesn’t sound terrible until you consider that….
 Homes Need Utilities!
-A home is a complex system of interdependent components: electrical, plumbing (both supply AND waste) and heating, ventilation & air conditioning (HVAC) pipes that run behind the walls in all homes (and are required by all building codes)!
+A home is a complex system of interdependent components: electrical, plumbing (both supply & waste) and heating, ventilation & air conditioning (HVAC) pipes that run behind the walls in all homes (and are required by all building codes)!
 This means that a significant portion of the interior space needs to be dedicated to these items, further reducing the living space.
-Speaking of HVAC…..
+Speaking of HVAC…...
 Metal is a Conductor of Heat AND Cold When I was a teenager, I occasionally helped load shipping containers that were bound for various projects in Northern Africa.
-On one hot day, we measured 51 degrees Celsius inside the container!
+On one hot day, we measured 52 degrees Celsius inside the container!
 It was like being in an oven and while I wasn’t loading anything that day, I tried to see how long I could last.
 It was less than a minute before I started sweating uncontrollably and I had to leave.
 Metal is a conductor both of heat and cold and we certainly get both extremes in Nova Scotia.
-Neither air conditioning nor high R insulation are required in our province, but I don’t see how one can survive without them in a shipping container That’s not even getting into….
+Neither air conditioning nor high R insulation are required in our province, but I don’t see how one can survive without them in a shipping container.
+That’s not even getting into….
 Shipping Containers are (Not) Really Strong Shipping containers are strong and heavy, right?
 Think about it: they are stacked 9 high on ships and face countless treacherous weather conditions in the open sea.
-However, unlike goods, people need windows and doors.
+However, unlike goods, people need air! (windows & doors).
 You might think that it’s as simple as cutting a few holes in the steel, but the fact is that these containers are designed to transfer all the weight to the ends, so cutting a hole for a window requires structural reinforcement.
 Furthermore, many Engineers, Architects and Contractors refuse to work with shipping containers as they are not familiar with them (and that goes for home inspectors too!) and consider them too high a liability to work on.
-An Important Disclaimer I am NOT an expert on construction and shipping container homes and there are some advantages that I did not touch on.
+An Important Disclaimer I am NOT in any way an expert on construction of shipping container homes and there are some advantages that I did not touch on.
 As well, you may be reading this in the future and this type of construction might go mainstream with improvements in construction techniques.
 I am just pointing out that in 2022, the cost savings can be quickly wiped out with all the expensive modifications required to make containers habitable.
-I am in favor of anything that can make housing affordable to everyone on the planet but while on the surface this seems like the ideal solution there are too many disadvantages to this type of construction to consider it a viable option at this time.
-I owe a lot of my skill as a home inspector to the time I spent working at NSCC (Nova Scotia Community College), where I was not only able to access high quality training but was able to see firsthand how complex modern technology helps to create safe, healthy, efficient buildings.
-NSCC is a leader in sustainable building practices, and I have taken plenty of courses on topics such as Heating, Air Conditioning, Pipe and Air System Design to name a few.
-I also learned to apply many of these principles to my own home and one project I will be working on soon is to look at replacing our HRV, possibly with a modern ERV.
-Modern building codes require the installation of mechanical ventilation (i.e. just exhaust fans are no longer acceptable) as modern homes are built very tight for energy saving purposes.
-What is an HRV?
-ERV?
-HRV stands for Heat Recovery Ventilator while ERV stands for Energy Recovery Ventilator.
-These two systems are very similar with the difference being that an ERV recovers both heat AND moisture.
-Personally, I think they should be called HMRVs (Heat & Moisture Recovery Ventilators) as this would be a better descriptor.
-Here is a basic diagram about how these systems work.
-While it appears the air mixes based on this picture, they remain completely separate with only heat (and possibly moisture) being exchanged.
-So, Does This Mean a ERV is Better?
+I am in favor of anything that can make housing affordable to everyone on the planet but while on the surface this seems like the ideal solution there are too many disadvantages to this type of construction to consider it a viable option at this time. |

 Archives